umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Environments/index.md

 When working with an Umbraco Cloud project you can add and remove extra environments.

-For the starter plan you can add a development environment for an additional price.
+For the Starter plan you can add a Development environment for an additional price per month.

 for the standard plan you get the development environment for free and can add a staging environment for an additional price.